 Vivian experienced a TIA more than 5 years ago.
 She has followed her doctor’s orders and is very active.
 This would qualify Vivian for standard rates on life insurance, and even standard plus at some life insurers.

-Do you need more life insurance after a mini-stroke?
+Do you need life insurance after a mini-stroke?
 We can help.

-This article was composed to dispel many of the myths out there regarding life insurance approvals with TIA.
+This article was composed to get rid of the false information out there regarding life insurance approvals with TIA.
 They are not as difficult as you think, and the costs are lower than you imagine.

 We work with this condition and many other cardiovascular problems every single day, so use our experience.
 We know the life insurance companies that give the best rates to TIA patients, and we have developed special relationships with their underwriters to make the process an easy one for you.